john-madieu/ldd/chapter-20/README.md

 * dummy-regulator.ko
 * reg-ins.ko

-The fist module is ou fake regulator driver, the second one is used to create a plateform device that matches our first module.
+The fist module is our fake regulator driver, the second one is used to create a plateform device that matches our first module.
 This way, one can avoid updating the devicetree.